 It’s often been remarked, both within Canada and without, by we Canadians and by others, that we lack a definable national identity.
 The running joke for decades has been that we define ourselves mostly by being “not American”.
 It says something that a Molson beer commercial from a dozen or so years ago somehow […]Read more "Gord Downie, The Tragically Hip, and Being Canadian"

 After reviewing 1966 in my previous post, I was struck very quickly by the sheer volume of music released in ’67.
 As in, more than twice as many rock albums as the year before.
-For the sake of my own endurance and everybody else’s interest, I decided I’m gonna have to break this sucker […]Read more "1967, Part One – Take It And Run With It"
+For the sake of my own endurance and everybody else’s interest, I decided I’m gonna have to break this sucker in […]Read more "1967, Part One – Come On Baby, Light My Fire"

 Oh 1966…. fifty years ago this year, that year of incipient hopey-ness and changey-ness.
 But not too much hopey-ness and changey-ness.
 Yet.
 If anything, it was a year of transitioning uncertainly between two extremes: conformity and rebellion.
 To my mind, there’s no better illustration of this musically than the fact that the uber-patriotic, pre-body […]Read more "1966 – The Year Everything Changed"